cesarnml/99bottles/README.md

 ### Chapter 03 - Unearthing Concepts

+- understandability, straight-forwardness, and efficiency vs changeability
+- procedural programming ... limitations
+- unearth new concepts

 #### 3.1 Listening to Change

+- Code is expensive.
+- Writing it costs time or money
+- A new requirement tells you exactly how the code should change.
+- Code that needs to be changed must be changeable.
+- Story: "Users should see '1 six-pack' in place of '6 bottles'"
+- Conditionals breed, and now that this one has started reproducing, you must do something to stop it.

+- Conditionals are the bane of OO.
+(I've always felt this was the truth.)
+- Clarify requirements, and then write the minimum necessary code.
+- Now that someone has asked for a change, you have license to improve the code

 #### 3.2 Starting With the Open/Closed Principle

+- "Open for extension and closed for modification."
+- Code is open to a new requirement when you can add that requirement without changing existing code.
+- Michael Feathers and Robert Martin

 #### 3.3 Recognizing Code Smells